-On September 30th Foothills UU Fellowship will install their first called minister, Rev. Laura Bogle.
-A brief reception follows the service, then the annual potluck picnic of the East Tennessee cluster of UU congregations.
+On September 30th Foothills UU Fellowship installed their first called minister, Rev. Laura Bogle.
+View photos of the service and reception can be found here.

 What is a service of installation?
 And how is it different from an ordination?